-For example, I live in Jackson County, Missouri, and here the foreclosure document is called an Appointment and you can look up all new Appointment filings on the county website.
+For example, in Jackson County, Missouri, the foreclosure document is called an Appointment, and you can look up all new Appointment filings on the county website.
 You can also go down to the courthouse and look them up in their records department.
 Most counties have these documents online.
 But, every county is different, so you will have to research exactly how your local one works.

-There are several major pitfalls that you must be aware of when deciding to buy a foreclosed home.
+There are several major pitfalls that you must be aware of when deciding to buy a foreclosed home for real estate investing.
 The first thing to know is that not all liens get wiped out in a foreclosure auction.
 In particular, tax liens stay with the property.
 My business partners and I once purchased a property with a $7,000 tax lien attached to it, and guess what?
-We had to pay it.
+We had to pay for it.